 Master of Accountancy, MAc

 The Master of Accountancy (MAc) is a nonthesis program.
 Coursework focuses on the conceptual and economic foundations of accounting with applications to current and emerging problems of professional practice.
-MAc students also have the opportunity to acquire expertise in one of four specialization areas: financial accounting/auditing, business analytics, taxation, and managerial accounting.
+MAc students also have the opportunity to acquire expertise in one of four subprogram areas: financial accounting and auditing, business analytics, taxation, and managerial accounting.

-Graduate students in accounting are subject to the probation and dismissal rules of the Graduate College and are governed by the full-time MBA honor code.
+Graduate students in accounting are subject to the probation and dismissal rules of the Graduate College and are governed by the Iowa MBA program and master’s honor code.

 Learning Outcomes